-CUL 110A Sanitation & Safety Lab 0 2 0 0 1
+CUL 110A Sanitation & Safety Lab

-This course is a laboratory to accompany CUL 110.
-Emphasis is placed on practical experiences that enhance the materials presented in CUL 110.
+This course provides a laboratory experience for enhancing student skill in the basic principles of sanitation and safety.
+Emphasis is placed on personal hygiene, sanitation and safety regulations, use and care of equipment, the principles of food-borne illness, and other related topics.
 Upon completion, students should be able to demonstrate practical applications of sanitation and safety procedures in the hospitality industry.